-- Support for ECC-GOST (GOST R 34.11-94) algorithm has been removed from BIND as the algorithm has been superseded by GOST R 34.11-2012 in RFC6986 and it must not be used in new deployments.
-BIND will neither create new DNSSEC keys, signatures and digest, nor it will validate them. - Add the ability to not return a DNS COOKIE option when one is present in the request.
-To prevent a cookie being returned add 'answer-cookie no;' to named.conf.
-[GL #173]
+- Support for the RSAMD5 algorithm has been removed freom BIND as the usage of the RSAMD5 algorithm for DNSSEC has been deprecated in RFC6725, the security of the MD5 algorithm has been compromised, and its usage is considered harmful. - Support for the ECC-GOST (GOST R 34.11-94) algorithm has been removed from BIND, as the algorithm has been superseded by GOST R 34.11-2012 in RFC6986 and it must not be used in new deployments.
+BIND will neither create new DNSSEC keys, signatures and digests, nor it will validate them. - Support for DSA and DSA-NSEC3-SHA1 algorithms has been removed from BIND as the DSA key length is limited to 1024 bits and this is not considered secure enough.